 Currently, the definition of small businesses in different institutional structures is interpreted in different ways.
 In our opinion, the main criterion of the classification is a differentiated performance.
 The value of assets (less 500 mln RUB) is an inclusive criterion for the small business for asset-intensive economic activities (e.g. production, construction, transport etc.); the annual turnover (less 300 mln RUB) is an inclusive criterion for the small business for material-intensive economic activities (e.g. wholesale, retail etc.) and the number of employees (less 50 persons) is an inclusive criterion for the small business oriented to the labor-intensive economic activities (e.g. scientific and technical sphere and other innovative forms) [3, p.
 5].
-Yet a concrete identification has not entered into scientific circulation and managing approaches by criterion of "economic content of small business" are differentiated; they differ by conditions of economic activity.
+Yet a concrete identification has not entered into scientific circulation and managing approaches by criterion of "economic content of small business" are differentiated; they differ by conditions of economic development and functioning of small business in the various spheres of economic activity.
 In our opinion, small companies are the risky independent commercial companies, which enable to disclose the individual abilities of entrepreneurs with a high degree of responsibility [3, p.
 55].